Loading figure…

 Padilla is a strong advocate for expanding ballot access and has been recognized as a defender of voting rights.
 He has taken actions to remove misleading ballot drop boxes and has supported measures to facilitate voter registration.

-Position extraction pending on 9 issues: Foreign Aid, Gun Policy, Healthcare, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 13 issues: Foreign Policy, National Security, Economy & Jobs, Gun Policy, Healthcare, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns, Civil Rights.

 Read twice and referred to the Committee on the Judiciary.